+This is a rustic Punjabi dish, common in the Winter when the fields are filled with mustard.
+It is so loved it can bring tears to the eyes.
 The dish is easy to make – the greens are cooked with spices until tender, then coarsely pureed.
 Some people prefer to be pureed to a smooth paste, but traditionally the greens would be hand-ground with a wooden mixer called a mathani to get a puree.
 However, you can make this to whatever is your preference.

 Browse all of our Mustard Greens recipes, our Chilli Greens recipes and all of our Spinach dishes.
 All of our Indian recipes are here, and our Indian Essentials are here.
 Or explore our Late Spring recipes.

 300g Bathua greens (if you can’t get bathua, substitute with other greens)

 50g fenugreek leaves